Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 1. Pick an introductory route

-By this we mean pick a reasonably easy trekking route.
-Your early treks should be about getting familiar with long-distance, multi-day hiking.
-Focus on building your strength, getting used to your pack and knowing what to pack.
-Consider which route can serve as an ‘introductory’ route.
+Your early treks should be about getting familiar with long-distance, multiday hiking (i.e. trekking!).
+Focus on building your strength, getting used to your pack, and learning what to pack (and what to leave at home).

-• Choose a route with minimal elevation gain, which is to say choose one that’s reasonably flat so you don’t freak out your body and mind by tackling something overwhelming
+• Choose a route with minimal elevation gain, which is to say one that’s reasonably flat so you don’t freak out your body and mind by tackling something overwhelming.

 Smiling trekker